fungenomics/CoRAL/README.md

 # CoRAL: Consensus Reference-based Automated Labeling

 Snakemake pipeline for reference mapping.
 The pipeline allows users to run up to 19 different reference-based annotation methods, representing a diverse set of statistical models and machine learning approaches, to map labels from single cell reference data to the query data.
-The pipeline outputs the results of each individual method as well as a consensus, which has been found to have increased accuracy in benchmarking experiments compared to the individual predictions alone.
+The pipeline outputs the results of each individual method as well as a cell x cell type matrix with a weighted consensus score for each reference cell type in the query.

 The pipeline is automated and running it does not require prior knowledge of machine learning or coding in either R or Python.
 We provide an apptainer image which has all the necessary dependencies installed.
 The pipeline features parallelization options through snakemake, which allows the user to utilize available computational resources on HPC clusters.